-Instagram, like many other apps, lets you tag your photos with the location of where they were taken.
-It’s a neat feature that can leave a trail of your whereabouts, and can also be used in the photo map of your profile to have a visual representation of where all your photos have been taken.
+Like many other apps, Instagram lets you tag your photos with the location of where they were taken.
+It’s a neat feature but can leave a trail of your whereabouts and can also be used in the photo map of that city.
+Sometimes, having your location out there can raise privacy concerns.

 In this post, I will show you how to delete the location from individual photos you have previously geotagged.
-I will also show you how to remove location data from photos appearing in your photo map.

 How to remove the location data from pictures on Instagram

 Assuming you have manually tagged a photo with the location data of where it was taken, here is how you can remove that location data.
 Note that this will remove the geotag, and it will make the photo disappear from the photo map of that location as well.

 1) Go to your Instagram profile and select the photo for which you want to remove location data.

 2) Tap the three dots icon and select Edit.